aaltonewmedia/physcomp.newmedia.dog/content/2024/joonas-juutilainen/project-continues-alt-ctrl-ouija/index.md

 ; END: MISTAKES WILL COST
 ```

-After each line the R4 asks "?" and waits for R3 to report - if it says "RUN", delay and try again, until it says "IDLE": only after this the next line is send.
+After each line the R4 asks "?" and waits for R3 to report - if it reports "RUN", waits and tries again, until it says "IDLE": after this the next line is send, and so on.

 That's it!
 Some pictures with explanations:

-Close to ready, still with de:
+Close to ready, still with debug button:

 ![](img_2844-2-large.jpeg)